The installer automatically detects the existing configurations and applies them to the upgraded server.

 Check that all custom content prior to upgrade appears.

 Check that all incidents prior to upgrade appear.

 !FailedInstancescommand to compare the results in Step 1.d and fix any failed instances.

 Ensure all integrations that were enabled prior to upgrade are available in the CLI/Playbooks.

 Upgrade any existing engines.

-When upgrading from v5.5, you need to migrate your content to content pack format to ensure that you receive content pack updates.
+If upgrading from v5.5, you will need to upgrade your content to content pack format to ensure that you receive content pack updates.
 For information, refer to Migrate All Content to Content Packs in the Cortex XSOAR Administrator’s Guide.